Project investments and development activity

 Since its foundation in 2007, CO2DeepStore has been deeply involved in a wide range of CCS projects, including;

 CO2 Sapling: CO2 Sapling is an infrastructure build out of the Acorn project.
 It includes the potential for shipping CO2 into Peterhead Harbour for onward transport and storage deep below the North Sea; the transport of CO2 from Central Scotland through an existing re-purposed natural gas pipeline and; the potential offshore pipeline connection from St Fergus to storage facilities offshore Norway.
-The project is seeking support from the EU as a Project of Common Interest (PCI), the outcome of which will be known in September 2017.
+The project sought support from the EU as a Project of Common Interest (PCI), and was listed as a PCI in November 2017.
 CO2DeepStore affiliate Pale Blue Dot Energy are leading the study phase of this project.

 Caledonia Clean Energy Project (CCEP): The Caledonia Clean Energy Project is a new build power plant based at Grangemouth, with CO2 transport via St Fergus for storage deep below the North Sea.
 The project was an entrant in the UK CCS Commercialisation Competition in 2012/2013.
 CO2DeepStore were 50% equity partners with Summit Power during this period, but no longer have an equity interest.